 To help businesses better understand the law, the CMA is running a new campaign to raise awareness of cartels, how to spot them and how to report them to us.

 What should you do if you spot a business cartel?

 Simple answer.
 Tell us.

-If you think you’ve witnessed others breaking the law, Do What’s Right and report it to us in confidence.
+If you think you have witnessed others breaking the law, do what's right and report it to us in confidence.
 You may benefit from a financial reward.

-For more information, visit gov.uk/stopcartels where you’ll find:
+For more information, visit the government's page on stopping cartels, where you’ll find: